eggplants/f_down/README.md

 is a newborn one.
 Please cheer☆ Please share whith your friend about this app.
 # tsumanne_down is...
 This enables you to download picture and log data from [tsumanne.net](tsumanne.net).
-# Motive
-["tsumanne.net"](tsumanne.net) is a site which is always logging a part of "[futabachannel](https://www.2chan.net/)" threads to create thread logs and retrieve pictures.
-(Other log sites aren't logging full-sized pictures.)
-But, unfortunately, some logs are removed automatically because of unpopularity.
-So, before removed, I wanna download these ones.
 # TODO
 - Download by...
   - some indexes